Advertisement

 Sport

 There are sportier local schools, but parents say sport is ‘no longer the bugbear it was when we joined’, with ‘more ambition and variety’.
-Elite end better catered for too – school has current champions in lacrosse, skiing and cross-country, whil
+Elite end better catered for too – school has current champions in lacrosse, skiing and cross-country, whilst

 Ethos & heritage

 Founded in 1912 ‘to educate young women of character’, and up until 2003 a boarding school.
-Main house is late Georgian, with a (now unused) observatory, originally owned by stationery magnate John Dickinson – now filled with a rabbit warren of of
+Main house is late Georgian, with a (now unused) observatory, originally owned by stationery magnate John Dickinson – now filled with a rabbit warren of

 Pastoral care, inclusivity & discipline

 ‘Friendly atmosphere’ and ‘sense of community’ are recurring themes from parents and pupils.
 Small size of school, year groups and classes mean every child is known.
-Friendships extend to across year groups and girls talked of new pupils becoming
+Friendships extend to across year groups and pupils talked of new pupils becoming

 Pupils & parents